Phone Number: 416-978-2791

 John joined the Knox Faculty in 2013.

 John is interested in the history and theology of the Reformed tradition and its significance for the church in a global context today.
-He teaches and writes widely in the areas of Reformed theology, spiritual formation, theological education, biblical preaching, missional leadership, and congregational renewal.
-His areas of academic research and writing focus on the theologies of John Calvin and Karl Barth, Trinitarian theology, Reformed spirituality, and Canadian Protestant theology in the 19 and 20 centuries.
+He teaches and writes widely in the areas of Reformed theology, spiritual formation, theological education, Biblical preaching, missional leadership, and congregational renewal.
+His areas of academic research and writing focus on the theologies of John Calvin and Karl Barth, Trinitarian theology, Reformed spirituality, and Canadian Protestant theology in the 19th and 20th centuries.

 - The Neo-Orthodox Theology of W.W.
 Bryden, Cambridge: James Clarke and Company, 2011 (Originally published in The Princeton Theological Monograph Series, No. 56, Pickwick Press, 2006.)